moves-rwth/storm/src/utility/shortestPaths.md

 allow for interchangeable target groups, but I don't anticipate that use case.)

+#### Special case: Using Matrix/Vector from SamplingModel

+The class has been updated to support the matrix/vector that `SamplingModel` generates (as an instance of a PDTMC) as input.
+This is in fact closely related to the target groups, since it works as follows:

+The input is a (sub-stochastic) transition matrix of the maybe-states (only!) and a vector (again over the maybe-states) with the probabilities to an implied target state.

+This naturally corresponds to having a meta-target, except the probability of its incoming edges range over $(0,1]$ rather than being $1$.
+Thus, applying the term "target group" to the set of states with non-zero transitions to the meta-target is now misleading (I suppose the correct term would now be "meta-target predecessors"), but nevertheless it should work exactly the same.
+[Right?]

+In terms of implementation, in `getEdgeDistance` as well as in the loop of the Dijkstra, the "virtual" edges to the meta-target were checked for and set to probability $1$; this must now be changed to use the probability as indicated in the `targetProbVector` if this input format is used.

 ### Minimality of paths
 Secondly, we define shortest paths as "minimal" shortest paths in the following sense: The path may not visit any target state except at the